 It is safe to go home or to a hotel with a family member immediately after rapid detox.

 FALSE – Some treatment centers send patients home or to hotel rooms to recover.
 In reality, they are at much higher risk of serious complications.
 For example, dehydration, pulmonary/cardiac events and even death can occur.
 In addition, trained medical professionals should monitor and address the emotional and physical changes that can occur post-rapid detox.
 This is in order to assist basic organ function regulation and prevent medical complications.
 Family members and friends are simply not capable of recognizing and treating the possible physical changes that take place afterward.
 Moreover, they aren’t equipped to deal with the emotional instability in patients due to lack of endorphins, anxiety and sometimes depression, which can lead to immediate relapse.

 Rapid Drug Detox Myth 5:

 It’s safe to go home immediately after the rapid detox procedure.

-FALSE – It’s crucial for the medical team to assess patient’s physical and emotional state for long term success.
+FALSE – It’s crucial for the medical team to assess the patient’s physical and emotional state for long-term success.
 Additionally, facilities should provide aftercare options that address their individual needs.
 Opiates are numbing devices that a majority of patients use to mask physical or psychological pain.
 Therefore, once a patient detoxes, trained professionals must address the root cause of any underlying issues so true healing can begin.